-- Extremely Low No or very limited impact.
+- □ Extremely Low No or very limited impact.
 The occurrence and potential cost of damage to life and property is very minimal-to-nonexistent.
 No impact to government functions with no disruption to essential services. - Low (Negligible) Minimal potential impact.
 The occurrence and potential cost of damage to life and property is minimal.
-Government functions are at 90% with limited disruption to essential services. - Medium (Limited) Moderate potential impact.
+Government functions are at 90% with limited disruption to essential services. - □ Medium (Limited) Moderate potential impact.
 This ranking carries a moderate threat level to the general population and /or built environment.
-The potential damage is more

-- isolated, and less costly than a more widespread disaster.
+The potential damage is more isolated, and less costly than a more widespread disaster.
 Government functions are at 80% with limited impact to essential services. - □ High (Critical) Widespread potential impact.
 This ranking carries a high threat to the general population and/or built environment.
 The potential for damage is widespread.
-Hazards in this category may have occurred in the past.
-Government functions are at ~50% operations with limited delivery of essential services. - □ Extremely High (Catastrophic) Very widespread with catastrophic impact.
+Hazards in this

+- category may have occurred in the past.
+Government functions are at $\sim$ 50% operations with limited delivery of essential services. - □ Extremely High (Catastrophic) Very widespread with catastrophic impact.
 Government functions are significantly impacted for in excess of one month.

 Table 14-5 Hazard Risk and Vulnerability Ranking Hazard Rank Hazard Type CPRI Score Vulnerability Rank Description of Impact 1 Earthquake 3.65 Very High All of the critical facilities are located on liquefiable soil and could be impacted by an earthquake.
 While the probability of an earthquake is low, the impact could be large and failures to critical facilities could also result in flooding making response times and repairs difficult and delayed.
-2 Flood 3.05 High All critical facilities are located within the floodplain and could be damaged during flood events 3 Severe Weather 3.05 High The critical facility located near Padilla Bay could be impact by coastal flooding, storm surge, waves and debris.
-4 Tsunami 2.95 High The critical facility located near Padilla Bay is within a tsunami zone and would likely be damaged by a tsunami 5 Volcano/Lah ar 2.35 Medium Critical facilities are located within lahar zone and would likely be damaged in the event of a lahar 6 Drought 2.35 Medium Critical facilities would not be impacted by drought 7 Landslide 1.7 Low Critical facilities are not located within landslide hazard areas
+2 Flood 3.05 High All of the critical facilities are located within the floodplain and could be damaged during flood events 3 Severe Weather 3.05 High Critical infrastructure near Alice Bay could be impact by coastal flooding, storm surge, waves and debris.
+4 Tsunami 2.95 High All of the critical facilities are located within tsunami zones and would likely be damaged by a tsunami 5 Volcano/Lahar 2.35 Medium Critical facilities are located within lahar zone and would likely be damaged in the event of a lahar 6 Drought 2.35 Medium Critical facilities would not be impacted by drought 7 Landslide 1.7 Low Critical facilities are not located within landslide hazard areas 8 Wildfire 1.30 Low Critical facilities are not located within wildfire hazard areas items/strategies that make up the district's hazard mitigation plan.
+Background information and information on how each action item will be administered, responsible agency/office (including outside the district), potential funding sources, the timeframe, and the type of initiative associated with each item are also identified.